UBC-MDS/CoordGeomR/README.md

     x2 <- c(5, 6, 7, 8)
     get_distance <- function(x1, x2, metric="Euclidean")

+Further usage examples can be found in our documentation.
 See our full package documentation here: https://ubc-mds.github.io/CoordGeomR/

 ## Contributing